marcusbianchi/blip.helperscripts/README.md

 ```

 # Addstandardtrackingscripts
 Add standard Trackings to all block that have the bot interaction or wait user message or is marked with "[]" ont the title.
-If you add the flag "--all" at the end will append to all blocks in the builder
+If you add the flag "--all" at the end will append to all blocks in the builder.
+If you add the flag "--addContentEvent true" it will create a event to save the user input.

 ## Requirements
 Node.JS installed